Danktronics/Danktronics-API-Documentation/docs/media/resources/Image.md

 # Image Resources

-This documents all functionality related to images
+This documents all functionality related to images.

 ### Uploaded Image Object